sampathpavan/snakegame/README.md

 # snake_game_ml
-play snake game with your head and hands
+play snake game with your head and hands.

+Integrating javascript game with Machine Learning

 # Resources